Syllabus

 Through the lens of machine learning, we will:

-Course Schedule: The schedule for this course is available here.
-This document is likely to be updated throughout the semester, and will be announced in class if it is.
+The schedule for this course is available by navigating to Course Information > Schedule on the navigation window to the left.
+This page is likely to be updated throughout the semester, and will be announced in class if it is.

 Course Breakdown